 While the lives of the royals are beset with difficulties and privileges that make some people resentful, Canadians have a long-standing affection and sympathy for Diana’s son.

 Practically, British Columbia has it all — hiking trails, natural beauty, mild winters and beautiful green cities that provide an easy pull for many.
-Celebrity culture and paparazzi culture are also less intense then either the United Kingdom or the United States.
+Celebrity culture and paparazzi culture are also less intense than either the United Kingdom or the United States.
 (And Harry lost no time warning British news outlets that "action will be taken" if they buy and/or publish any photographs taken by photographers in Canada.)
 But perhaps most importantly, the region has a history of welcoming Harry — and his mother, Princess Diana.
 So while the lives of the royals are beset with difficulties mixed in with privileges that make some people uncomfortable and even resentful, Canadians have a long-standing affection and sympathy for Diana’s son.
 They may even see that the Duchess of Sussex has a lot in common with her socially progressive mother-in-law — one of Meghan's first stops following the royal bombshell was a women’s shelter in Vancouver.

 Clearly, the couple has enjoyed their visits.
 At the end of 2019, the family stayed in Canada for the holidays.
 One can almost imagine them cozying up in Salish sweaters and drinking endless cups of coffee out of reusable thermoses.
 (And imagine we must, because there are tellingly no paparazzi shots from that vacation.)
 Thousands of miles from Buckingham Palace, it is a relatively safe country for Harry and Meghan with a heritage of support.
 It is a country where new immigrants have to declare an oath to "be faithful and bear true allegiance to Her Majesty Queen Elizabeth the Second, Queen of Canada, Her Heirs and Successors…"